Thorfusion/SolderPy-Modpack-Loader/README.md

 and ATLauncher launch paths.
 Technic Launcher V3 is **expected compatible, but not yet verified**.
 MultiMC's stdin launch protocol cannot be replayed and is not supported by Relauncher.

+The CurseForge dependency declaration points to the Relauncher project, whose main CurseForge file is its policy-compliant `-curseforge` edition.
+SolderPy Loader does not bundle Relauncher or any native libraries itself.

 ## Configuration